0xck/diploma/README.md

 App works only on *NIX systems:
 - some app components _(RQ workers)_ use `fork()` that is not implemented on Windows
 - app contains TRex client which works with certain libraries that are able to work only on *NIX
+- app works on 64bit systems only _(looks like something wrong with TRex client pyzmq python module from "external lib")_

 #### TRex limits
 Current TRex releases have some limits _(got from [here](https://communities.cisco.com/community/developer/trex/blog/2017/03/29/how-trex-is-used-by-mellanox))_: